microsoft/Bing-Maps-V8-TypeScript-Definitions/README.md

 # Bing Maps V8 TypeScript Definitions

 These are the official TypeScript definitions for the Bing Maps V8 SDK.
+These can be usped to provide intellisense functionality to your IDE.

 ![Bing Maps V8 Intellisense](images/V8Intellisense.gif "Bing Maps V8 Intellisense")